 What is Individual Investing?

 Individual Investing or the Simply Investing way, is to invest in individual companies (stocks) that are both quality companies and are undervalued (priced low).
+Any company that passes my 12 Rules of Simply Investing is a quality company that is also undervalued.
 Our focus is not on stock price appreciation but on creating for yourself a reliable stream of growing passive income, that you can use to cover all your expenses.
 Using this approach, some people have retired from their day job in their 30s, or 40s, it all depends on your personal level of expenses and lifestyle.
 Even if you love your day job and never plan to retire, a growing stream of passive income gives you opportunities, opportunity to travel, support great causes, support your family, reduce your workweek, and hundreds of other options that become available when you are financially free.